Erin Clark: 2022

 Clark played a total of 21 games for the club in the 2022 NRL season as the Gold Coast finished 13th on the table.

 2023

 Clark played a total of 20 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

 Clark played a total of 24 matches in the 2024 NRL season, as the club had finished 13th on the table.
 It was announced on 9 September 2024 that Clark had signed a three-year deal to return to the New Zealand Warriors.

 Clark made his debut from the bench for the Kiwis against Papua New Guinea, in a 54–12 win.

 2025

 Clark played 25 games with New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+2026

+On 15 April, the Warriors announced that Clark had re-signed with the club until the end of 2029.